 “Needless to say, Carolyn, I hope you succeed in relaxing better than I have.
 But if you just manage to redirect your Type A tendencies toward slightly healthy pursuits, you can still recover fine (and maybe even write a cookbook!”

-*Those “truly non-fat” recipes are not necessarily heart-healthy.
+*Those “truly non-fat” recipes are not necessarily heart-healthy, by the way.
 What we now know is that heart patients can indeed eat fat – but it’s the right kinds of fats that matter!
-As reported by Canada’s Heart and Stroke Foundation, “the confusion around fats and their impact on our health has led to a proliferation of processed foods labelled ‘low fat’ on grocery store shelves.
-While these products may indeed be lower in fat than some others, that doesn’t necessarily make them healthy.
+As reported by Canada’s Heart and Stroke Foundation, “the confusion around fats and their impact on our health has led to a proliferation of processed foods labelled ‘low-fat’ on grocery store shelves.
+While these products may indeed be lower in fat than some foods with ‘good’ fats (like fish – especially fatty fish like salmon, or avocado, nuts, etc., that doesn’t make packaged ‘low-fat’ foods healthy.
 In fact, these foods are often highly processed and loaded with calories, sodium and refined carbohydrates, including sugar.”

-NOTE FROM CAROLYN: I wrote much more about recuperation after a cardiac event (no matter what kind of personality you have!) in my book, “A Woman’s Guide to Living with Heart Disease” .
-You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use the JHUP code HTWN to save 20% off the list price when you order).
+NOTE FROM CAROLYN: I never did write a cookbook, but I did write much more about recuperation after a cardiac event (no matter what kind of personality you have!) in my book, “A Woman’s Guide to Living with Heart Disease” (Johns Hopkins University Press).
+You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon – or order it directly from my publisher, Johns Hopkins University Press (use their code HTWN to save 30% off the list price when you order).

-Q: Are you a recovering Type A too?
+Q: Are you a recovering Type A personality, too?

-- WomenHeart: The National Coalition of Women with Heart Disease not only offers its free online support community, but also offers free in-person support groups throughout North America, as well as free virtual support groups online.
-Find out more about how to find any of these options.
+WomenHeart: The National Coalition of Women with Heart Disease not only offers its free online support community, but also offers lots of solid information about women’s health.
+Find out more about how to find these options.